alfredzj/configuration-summary/README.md

-# Documentation
+# About the repository

-### This repository contains some key facts about programming issues
+This is a summary for configuration problems.